Batting (cricket): One-Day International cricket

 The specialist batters of a team usually bat near the top of the order, so as to score more runs.
 The openers or opening batter are the first two players to take the crease.
 They are not necessarily the best batters, but are expected to negotiate the new ball and not lose wickets until the shine on the ball is considerably diminished (a hard and shiny ball bounces and swings more and is more difficult for the batter to face).
 In addition, they are supposed to play quick innings (more runs in fewer balls), reflecting the fact that the fielding side is subject to restrictions on the placement of fielders in the first 15 overs which makes it easier to score runs.
 In a recent amendment to the rules of ODI cricket, fielding captains are given mandatory fielding restrictions for the first 10 overs and then two chunks of 5 overs each, also known as power-play overs, which they may impose at any stage of their choice within the stipulated 50 overs.

 Following the openers is the No. 3 or first-drop batter.
 Their job is to take over from the openers and typically play a careful and prolonged innings, effectively tying up one end of the batting.
 This brings in some stability in the batting, as new batters find it difficult to settle down and it helps to have a settled player at the other end.
 The best batter of the team is usually put at number 3 or 4, to protect them from the difficulties of batting against the best bowlers on a fresh pitch and to allow them to play long innings.

 The middle order is often considered the most valuable asset of a batting line-up in One-Day Internationals because its members are responsible for consolidating the batting team's position through the middle part of the 50 overs.
 Characteristic of middle-order batting is the practice of taking many singles (or ones) and 'twos', with only the occasional boundary (a four or a six), as opposed to the more flamboyant openers who score primarily in boundaries.
 This is because the fielding restrictions on the opposition are lifted in the middle overs so that the percentage of boundaries scored decreases.
-Middle-order players are often chosen for the ability to run hard and fast between the wickets (to maximize the number of runs not scored from boundaries) and for their endurance and patience.
+Middle-order players are often chosen for the ability to run hard and fast between the wickets (to maximise the number of runs not scored from boundaries) and for their endurance and patience.

 The middle order typically sets the stage for an aggressive assault on the bowling in the final 10 overs of the match.